hmc-cs111-spring2023/cs111-hw6-occam-hw6/reflection.md

 The `{n}` operator was definitely the most difficult to write because there were a lot of different approaches that could be used.
-I started by sing a for loop, but this required defining a variable before the loop that is repeatedly modified, so I then tried using a recursive approach.
+I started by using a for loop, but this required defining a variable before the loop that is repeatedly modified, so I then tried using a recursive approach.
 The recursive approach seemed much cleaner with the only catch being that I had to check for `n == 1` if I wanted to avoid concatenating to `Epsilon` when